Trade Mark Enforcement in Australian Fashion: Protecting Your Brand in 2025

 Key Takeaways

-• Trade marks are vital for protecting all brands in Australia, particularly fashion ensuring your bespoke designs and logos remain uniquely yours.
+Trade marks are vital for protecting fashion brands in Australia, ensuring your designs and logos remain uniquely yours.

-• Understanding the difference between registered and unregistered trade marks can impact your brand's legal standing, and the level of protection you have
+Understanding the difference between registered and unregistered trade marks can impact your brand's legal standing.

-• Sustainability in fashion is not just a trend; it's becoming integral to brand protection strategies in a world where ethical production is at the forefront of discussion
+Sustainability in fashion is not just a trend; it's becoming integral to brand protection strategies.

 Understanding Trade Mark Enforcement in the Australian Fashion Industry